When comparing British Airways (BA) Vs Singapore Airlines (SQ), which is the best option when traveling in Premium Economy, Business, and First Class?

 Each suite comes with a large leather seat, a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without the need to convert the bed from a sitting position.
 All of the suite’s features (e.g. seat position, lighting, entertainment, etc) are controlled by a handset in the armrest, an electronic control panel on the side, and a tablet along the windows.

-The 53 cm (21 inches) wide armchair is the centrepiece of the suite.
+The 53 cm (21 inches) wide armchair is the centerpiece of the suite.
 The seat itself is upholstered in fine leather from Poltrona Frau, which also produces the seats for Ferrari, Alfa Romeo, and Maserati.
-The super-comfy chair is fully adjustable, swivelled and reclined up to 45 degrees.
+The super-comfy chair is fully adjustable, swiveled, and reclined up to 45 degrees.

 In front of the seat is the bed, which is folded up when you board the plane and is made up when you requested turn-down service during the flight.
 The bed is 80.5 inches (205 cm) long and is comfortable but not particularly large and rather too firm, one of my very few gripes during this excellent flight.